Google alums launch Maslo, a digital companion to mediate technology’s uncanny valley

 “A lot of these interactions were non-utility queries,” says Poindexter, a Yale-educated sociologist, who worked on Google’s soon-to-be-announced assistants in the Pixel phone and Google Home in 2016 when she and Ingram first met.

 “There was this need to go in and help people on a deeper level… I have a background in sociology and I look at it from a users’ perspective of what do people need,” Poindexter says.
-“A lot of these interactions [with the assistant] were mulling things over and needing a place to express them….and Google can’t deliver on that and from a brand perspective Google didn’t want to.”
+“A lot of these interactions [with the assistant] were mulling things over and needing a place to express them… and Google can’t deliver on that and from a brand perspective Google didn’t want to.”

 That’s perfectly clear from Google’s latest commercial.